Childbirth in South Korea

 This article documents traditional and some modern childbirth practices in Korea.
 Korea has some special cultures in terms of childbirth.
-An interesting fact about Korea’s childbirth is that Korea reached 0.95 birthrate in 2019, which is the lowest among OECD countries.
-Most of the women go to the hospital for childbirth these days.
-There is a special place for the postnatal care center, which is called Sanhujori center.
+Korea reached 0.95 birthrate in 2019, which is the lowest among OECD countries.
+Most women give birth at hospitals.
+There are also special postpartum care centers, called sanjuhori.

 Background

-History
+Some women gave birth at their own home but most births happened in the husband’s house.
+Women would place straw on the floor, Pregnant woman would also wear a black skirt before birth.
+Usually, mother-in-law or other experienced women helped with the procedure.
+The umbilical cord would typically be cut with a pair of scissors.
+In some provinces, the umbilical cord was covered with straw or paper and then burned on the third day.
+Some provinces put it in a small pot and let it flow down the river.

-Some gave birth in Woman’s house but most of the birth happened in the husband’s house.
-People placed straw on the floor, Pregnant woman wears a black skirt before birth.
-Usually, mother-in-law or experienced women help the procedure.
-The umbilical cord is cut with a pair of scissors.
-In some provinces, the umbilical cord is covered with straw or paper and burned on the third day.
-Some provinces put in a small pot or flow into the river.
-Right after the birth, the family ties a gold rope around the front door.
-If it is a boy, they will weave paper, pine, straw, and charcoal.
-It is hung for 7, 21, 49 days, between these days, neighbors and other people are not allowed to visit.
+After the birth, the family tied a gold rope around the front door.
+If it was a boy, they would weave paper, pine, straw, and charcoal.
+It would be hung for 7, 21, and 49 days. between these days, neighbors and other people are not allowed to visit.
 On the third day, the woman and the baby wash for the first time.
 On the seventh day, the baby takes off his/her diaper and wears clothes without a collar.
 And on the fourteenth day, he/she wears clothes with a collar.
 When the rope is taken off, cousins and neighbors are allowed to visit the family to celebrate.

 Traditionally, when a woman realized she was pregnant, she would tell her mother-in-law first, then her husband and lastly her mother.
 Thereafter, the whole family would assist tending to her needs, as opposed to her tending to theirs.